 Exemptions.
-The prohibition would not apply to a state, county, or municipal road right-of-way, a private road crossing, or to operation of a vehicle by:
+The prohibition would not apply to a state, county, or municipal road right-of-way, a private road crossing established before the prohibition went into effect, or to operation of a vehicle by:

-- a federal, state, or local government employee on official business; - a person using the vehicle for reasonable agricultural purposes; - a person authorized by a mineral lease or the General Land Office; - a person mining sand or gravel; - a person responding to an emergency; - a person building, operating, or maintaining utilities; or - an owner of the uplands adjacent to the freshwater protected area for purposes related to a youth camp or retreat.
+- a federal, state, or local government employee on official business; - a person using the vehicle for reasonable agricultural purposes; - a person authorized by a mineral lease or the General Land Office; - a person mining sand or gravel; - a person responding to an emergency; - a person building, operating, or maintaining utilities; - an owner of the uplands adjacent to the freshwater protected area for purposes related to a youth camp or retreat; or - an owner of adjacent uplands on both sides of a freshwater protected area.